Nidish96/wavevib/README.md

 The "DEVEL" folder is for development purposes.
 Collaborations are welcome.

+BUGFIXES TODO:
+1. Multiharmonic excitation at single point has to be implemented

 TODO (in no particular order):
 1. 3D frame joint constitutions
 2. EPMC Implementation